 You gain assisted precision in one area but lose flexibility, according to Caedrel

 Former pro and LEC caster Marc “Caedrel” Lamont recently got hands-on time with Riot Games’ new experimental WASD control scheme for League of Legends—and he thinks it could be a game-changer, at least for certain roles.
-Speaking during a recent stream, Caedrel explained he has been invited to test the system in Canada alongside other pro players.
+On a recent Twitch stream, Caedrel explained he was invited to test the new control scheme in Canada alongside pro players competing at MSI.

 His verdict is unequivocal: “Kiting on any AD carry feels almost automatic.”
 By holding two directional keys and right-clicking the enemy, he said, players can maintain perfect auto-attack spacing regardless of attack speed.
 The setup even made skillshots feel easier to land, which he compared to having a subtle form of aim assist.